 - Combining methadone with heroin for an intense high

 - Using methadone with alcohol can cause serious damage to the liver and kidneys

 - Needing to take higher than prescribed doses in order to manage heroin withdrawal symptoms because the body has built up a tolerance

 How to Help Someone Beat Addiction

 If someone you love is addicted to methadone, going “cold turkey” is extremely difficult, both physically and psychologically.
 A supervised detox program can help manage a gradual reduction in methadone use.
 Typically, users decrease methadone intake by 5mg per week.
 A daily maintenance dosage is usually around 40 mg; addicts may be using up to 100mg per day.
 Consequently, withdrawal and medical detox can be a slow process.
 However, this gradual withdrawal is essential to avoiding serious and potentially life-threatening side effects.

 Not Every Rehab is the Same

 Not every residential treatment center has a detox department staffed with medical professionals who can supervise the administration and withdrawal of methadone.
 When selecting a rehabilitation center for methadone addiction, ask potential centers if a medical professional will be available to supervise the detox process.

-A comprehensive rehabilitation program is essential to addressing both the physical problems of methadone dependency as well as the psychological issues underpinning addiction.
+A comprehensive rehabilitation program is essential to address both the physical problems of methadone dependency as well as the psychological issues underpinning addiction.
 Many methadone addicts suffer from underlying problems, such as depression or anxiety, which must also be addressed in order to help addicts successfully overcome their addiction.
 If the addict replaced a heroin addiction with an addiction to methadone, there may also be feelings of failure and hopelessness associated with this new addiction.

 Overcoming the Addiction

 Overcoming any addiction is a slow process; addicts learn to live day-by-day and focus on the present.
-Best Drug Rehabilitation provides a structured environment for methadone addicts to safely detox, address the problems underlying their addiction, and gain the life skills necessary for successful sobriety.
+Many treatment facilities provide a structured environment for methadone addicts to safely detox, address the problems underlying their addiction, and gain the life skills necessary for successful sobriety.
 Contact us today to find the right program for your addiction recovery.